flortames/Air-Exposure-Model/README.md

 - The folder 'Model' has the necessary scripts to estimate exposure.
 All functions must be run at the same time for it to work correctly.
 - The folder 'Example script' has example scripts of the most important functions to calculate exposure.
 - The folder 'Data' contains example datasets in shapefile format to test the exposure function.
-These files contain information on hourly concentrations of PM2.5 in the Metropolitan Area of Mendoza, Argentina.
+These files contain information on hourly concentrations of PM2.5 in the Mendoza Metropolitan Area, Argentina.
 - The folder 'Output' shows examples of outputs from some of the displayed functions.